Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 * Introduction to Software Architectures
 * Usability as success factor

-After finishing the subject, the PlayerCharacter gets additional stats, depending on which subject was voted for.
+After finishing the subject, the PlayerCharacter increases their PlayerCharacterStatusValues, depending on which subject was voted for.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-2.svg)